htmlprogrammist/EmojiPicker/README.md

 * Hindi 🇮🇳
 * Turkish 🇹🇷

+You can also contribute your language to this list.
+Please, read [following heading](#contributing) for more information.

+## Contributing

+Contributions are welcomed and encouraged!
+Please see the [Contributing guide](https://github.com/htmlprogrammist/EmojiPicker/blob/main/CONTRIBUTING.md).

+To be a truly great community, we need to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
+A diverse and friendly community will have more great ideas, more unique perspectives, and produce more great code.
+We will work diligently to make our community welcoming to everyone.

+To give clarity of what is expected of our members, we have adopted the code of conduct defined by the Contributor Covenant.
+This document is used across many open source communities, and we think it articulates our values well.
+For more, see the [Code of Conduct](https://github.com/htmlprogrammist/EmojiPicker/blob/main/CODE_OF_CONDUCT.md).

-## Experiments
+## Getting started

-You can also play around with the project, see how it works or adapt it for yourself and immediately see the result:
+To play around with the project, contribute to it, see how it works or adapt it for yourself:

 1. Clone or fork this repository to yourself
-1. Open `EmojiPicker.xcworkspace` file
+2. Open `Example App/EmojiPicker.xcworkspace` file
-2. Expand `Pods` target
+3. Expand `Pods` target
-3. Expand `Development Pods` and `EmojiPicker` directory (here you can make changes)
+4. Expand `Development Pods` and `EmojiPicker` directories Here you can make your changes.
-4. Make sure you have set `EmojiPicker-Example` as target for a run
-5. Have fun!
-Build & run the project
+5. Build & Run project to see an immediate result on an example application.
+Have fun!